MikadoMiku/MikadoMiku/README.md

-- 👋 Hi, I’m @MikadoMiku
+- 👋 Hi, I’m Mihkel
 - 👀 I’m interested in working out, collecting cards and writing solo projects to learn new skills.
 - 🌱 I’m currently learning more about java and spring framework.
 - This repo is for personal solo projects.